datarootsio/rootsstyle/README.md

     * feat: A new feature
     * fix: A bug fix
     * docs: Documentation only changes
-    * style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+    * style: Changes that do not affect the meaning of the code (formatting, missing semi-colons, etc)
     * refactor: A code change that neither fixes a bug nor adds a feature
     * perf: A code change that improves performance
     * test: Adding missing or correcting existing tests